 Your attorney from The Law Place will be able to take on all unnecessary legal stress on your behalf so your family can focus solely on grieving the loss of your loved one and your own wellbeing.

-A personal injury attorney working on a wrongful death case, such as your own, will review the details of your claim in your free consultation to determine as to whether you have a viable claim for compensation under the Florida Wrongful Death Act.
-This statute describes what is considered to be wrongful death and who can file a lawsuit.
 Your personal injury attorney will possibly review any medical records, police records, and accident reports to determine if a wrongful act caused, or at least contributed to, the death of your deceased family member.
 A wrongful death attorney may also work with any necessary medical experts to determine the cause of death and to aid in establishing as to whether the death would not have occurred if not for the negligent or reckless acts of another.

 Every lawsuit carries with it a specified time limit in which a claim must be filed.
 This time limit is known as a statute of limitations.
 This varies between each type of lawsuit.
 Once this specified time limitation expires, then the courts will no longer have the jurisdiction to punish the negligent individuals and offer suitable compensation to victims, and lawsuits may no longer be filed (except under extreme circumstances).